10 of the best film soundtracks composed by popular musicians

 Edits by Mixdown staff

-With the 2023 Oscars quickly approaching, we're exploring some of the best film soundtracks composed by popular musicians.
+With increasing recognition in the last few Oscars Awards, we're exploring some of the best film soundtracks composed by popular musicians.

-Ahead of the 2023 Oscars – a ceremony which will acknowledge experimental indie band Son Lux for their work on Everything Everywhere All At Once with a Best Original Score nomination, it’s clear that increasingly, film makers are actively seeking out contemporary recording artists to sountrack their films.
+In 2023, the Oscars acknowledged experimental indie band Son Lux for their work on Everything Everywhere All At Once with a Best Original Score nomination, it’s clear that increasingly, film makers are actively seeking out contemporary recording artists for their film soundtrack.
 Let’s be real here: to soundtrack a film for the big screen is the secret dream of every musician.
 All of us have walked out of the cinemas at some stage in our lives blown away by the sounds that have seeped out of the great big Dolby speakers, and more than a few of us have dabbled in composing for screen in some vague attempt to become the next Hans Zimmer.

 Read more gear features, artist interviews and how-to columns here.